Home » Blog » Conical Taper GDT

 Morse Taper and Metric Taper are two kinds of different standard conical taper systems.
 As an imperial conical taper standard system, the former is popularly used in England and America while the latter is particularly used in ISO, GB and DIN as a kind of international standard system.

-The core difference between Morse Taper and Metric Taper lies on their division of conical taper ratio and model series.
+The core difference between Morse Taper and Metric Taper lies in their division of conical taper ratio and model series.

 For Morse Taper, the taper ratio is not fixed.
 Tapers of different models are different to some extent, about 1:19.212 to 1:20.027.

 And Morse Taper has eight kinds of models(0-7 sizes).
-Larger number responds to larger size(larger diameter and length).
+Larger number corresponds to a larger size(larger diameter and length).
 For example, the NO. 0 size’s diameter of the taper’s big end is about 9.045 mm and the length is about 59.5 mm.

 Therefore, indication of Morse Taper directly shows with model size, like MT3(Morse Taper 3).